Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 SpO2 monitoring has become a vital indicator of general health.
 In addition to a dedicated watch face to help Fitbit owners track their SpO2 data, a dedicated SpO2 Tracker app is also available.
-The app allows Fitbit users to monitor and sync SpO2 data after every night’s sleep even if the SpO2 watch face isn’t selected.
-To be fair, this isn’t really an app at all, but it does let you use any watch face you like while still keeping track of your blood oxygen levels.
+The app allows Fitbit users to monitor and sync SpO2 data after every night’s sleep, even if the SpO2 watch face isn’t selected.
+This isn’t really an app at all, but it does let you use any watch face you like while still keeping track of your blood oxygen levels.
 Arguably, that’s better functionality than most apps provide.

 Starbucks Card